DorotaNowak/rigorous-integration/README.md

 Code was created for one specific system - Henon-Heiles system and we compared the original results with results using additional properties.

 ## Code
 HenonHeiles.cpp contains the implementation of the algorithm and conducted experiments.
 File HigherOrderEnclosure.cpp contains the implementation of higher order enclosure.
+Files Var.h and Node.h are are required for the algorithm to work.